dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

+ I wanted to keep it simple and also give it somewhat of an angular style.
 The letter are made with 6 different vertexs and linked together with lines.
-I wanted to make the letter look somewhat "sketchy" so I added a loop to animate the letters.
-The box is a guideline for me to position of the vertex, I have not decided if I want to have that in my final.
+I also stuck to the traditional letters shapes to retain the legibility of the words, which is useful for the exhibition mode.
+I wanted to make the letter look somewhat "sketchy" so I added a loop that duplicate and animate the letters.
+I changed the background colour to black to get a better constrast.
+The intropolation of letters also made the characters look like they are dancing in the space.

 The parameters are the X and Y positions of the vertexs.